EMPLOYER

 Further context

-The 2024 Social Mobility Employer Index will be our eighth year running the Index.
+The 2025 Social Mobility Employer Index will be our ninth year running the Index.
 The Index has transformed how employers understand and deliver on socioeconomic diversity: improving the recruitment, retention, and progression of employees from lower socioeconomic backgrounds.

 The Employer Index Cycle